ZiadHatab/multiline-trl-calibration/README.md

 ### example 3:

 This example demonstrate how to do a mTRL calibration using simulated data from skrf package.
 You can adjust the simulated data to test various scenarios.

+### example 4:

+This example demonstrate how to do a statistical analysis on mTRL calibration via Monte-Carlo method.
+For this example I used the data from example_1, where I provided options (uncomment to use) to analyze the cases of additive noise, or phase error.
+You can create other types of analysis.

 ## Work in Progress